perceh/Papery/README.md

 ## Papery, your newspaper on the web

 Newspapers are artifacts from the past nowadays, but for those who would like to bring journalism in the form of articles or even a real newspaper website can use Papery to do so.
-Papery offers a few tools like "lazy loading" and image filters that can turn your website into a newspaper with the technology of the web of today.
+Papery offers a few tools like "lazy loading" and image filters that can give your blog, website or portfolio an authentic newspaper look and feeling on today's web.

 ## Code Example